Pediatrics Residency Program (administered by MedStar Health)

 During the fourth year of medical school, a four-week ambulatory experience in pediatrics is offered; this rotation provides advanced clinical training in primary care pediatrics.
 It utilizes the facilities of the outpatient clinic at Georgetown University Children’s Medical Center, the Arlington Hospital Georgetown Pediatric Service, the Pediatric Mobile Van and the private offices of several pediatricians in the community.
 The clinical faculty of the Department serve as mentors in each of these facilities.

 Fourth year pediatric electives (both inpatient and outpatient) include: acting internships, adolescent medicine, apnea, cardiology, critical care, developmental pediatrics, endocrinology, gastroenterology, genetics and metabolic disease, hematology/oncology, infectious disease, neonatology, nephrology, neurology, pulmonary disease and community pediatrics.
 Active research programs exist within the department in multiple areas including epidemiology, immunology, neonatology, nephrology, critical care, public health policy, oncology, transplant biology, community health and human genetics; students are encouraged to participate in these research programs.
 Through the four-year medical student curriculum, multiple opportunities exist for medical students to participate in these exciting research programs.

-The Georgetown Center for Children is a collaborative effort between the faculty and its community to provide all children with a unique opportunity to achieve their optimal potential and to provide advocacy for all children.
+The Georgetown University Center for Child and Human Development is a collaborative effort between the faculty and community to provide all children with a unique opportunity to achieve their optimal potential and to provide advocacy for all children.